thorlorick/react_grade_insight/pastings.md

 # database issues
 I have the teacher logged in, and session stored (i think) but I can't seem to make the csv uploads actually upload.

+# database connected
+so far it's working...i have a test teacher working and the upload is working.
+I need to make the table a component and then style it